riod4/fr-services/_services/assess-readiness-service.md

 ---
 layout:     services
-title:      "Assess Readiness"
+title:      "Évaluer vos besoins"
-subtitle:   "Proposing data privacy solutions tailored to your objectives."
+subtitle:   "Proposer des solutions adaptées à vos objectifs."
 description: "As consumers embrace the convenience of data-driven platforms, data privacy and security will not only be a risk management issue, but a competitive advantage."
 date:       2020-01-21 12:00:00
-permalink:  /assess-readiness
+permalink:  /evaluer-vos-besoins
 author:     "dario"
 header-img: "img/assess-readiness.jpg"
 image: "/img/assess-readiness.jpg"